-Off-season conditioning opportunities are scheduled for most sports.
+\Off-season conditioning opportunities are scheduled for most sports.
 Contact the coach for more information.
 We ask that every student athlete is registered on the Chiles Athletic website by their parents.

-FHSAA physical forms (good for one year from date of physician's signature), EL3 and EL3CH forms are required in order to participate in any of the above sports.
-All forms are available for download on the Chiles website under the Athletics tab.
+FHSAA physical forms (good for one year from date of physician's signature), are required in order to participate in any of the above sports.
+All forms are available for download on the Chiles website under the Athletics tab and also available at registermyathlete.com.
+After all required forms are complete students are to get their green clearance form from the Student Activities office.